quantumcore/remote_hacker_probe/README.md

 - The Server is coded in Java meaning it is Cross Platform!
 It will run anywhere in a Java Runtime Environment (JRE).
 - Event Logging.
 - High Speed File Upload / Download.

----
+- 24/7 Support and Assistance.
+- Free Updates and Access to custom DLL Payloads.

 ### Main Features :

+#### Probe Client :

+The Probe Client is a Standalone EXE containing all malicious code.
+This is the file used to take remote control over a Computer.

-- Execute DLL’s in memory using Reflective DLL Injection over Socket.
+- Reflective DLL Injection (Custom + Read Output / Pass Parameters to DLL)
 - Download, Upload, Delete and browse the entire file System.
 - Reverse Shell, Full Access to the command line.
 - Scan Remote Network for hosts.
 - Port scan hosts in the Target Network.
-- Scan Remote Network for hosts vulerable to Eternal Blue.
+- Scan Remote Network for hosts vulerable to Eternal Blue
 - Get Process Information by Process name.
-- Geolocate Client using IP Address on an interactive Map.
+- Geolocate Client using IP Address.
 - Shutdown / Restart the Remote PC.
 - Grab screenshot of the Remote PC.
 - Record Microphone input.